MicrosoftDocs/azure-docs/articles/hdinsight/storm/apache-storm-scp-programming-guide.md

 ### HybridTopology

 This topology contains a Java Spout and a C# Bolt.
 It uses the default serialization and deserialization implementation provided by SCP platform.
-See the **HybridTopology.spec** in **examples\\HybridTopology** folder for the spec file details, and **SubmitTopology.bat** for how to specify Java classpath.
+See **HybridTopology.spec** in the examples\\HybridTopology folder for the specification file detail, and SubmitTopology.bat for how to specify the Java classpath.

 ### SCPHostDemo